 For starters, our teeth naturally get more discolored as we age.
 The layer of enamel starts thinning, showing more of the yellow hue of the dentin underneath.
 Genetics may also make you more predisposed to tooth discoloration.

-Our lifestyle habits make a big impact on the color of our teeth as well.
+Our lifestyle habits make a huge impact on the color of our teeth as well.
 Certain medications can cause staining of various colors on the teeth.
 Using tobacco and regularly drinking staining drinks like coffee or tea can discolor your teeth faster.
 These extrinsic stains occur on the outer layer of the tooth enamel.
-The longer you’ve had these habits, the more staining you’ll experience.

 Stains that occur beneath the tooth enamel, within the dentin layer are intrinsic stains.
-They can be due to factors like aging, certain medications (such as tetracycline antibiotics), excessive fluoride intake during childhood, or trauma that affects the tooth’s nerve.
+Trauma that affects the tooth’s nerve can cause an intrinsic stain, as well as many other factors.
+Factors like aging, certain medications (such as tetracycline antibiotics), and excessive fluoride intake during childhood.

-Inadequate brushing, flossing, and regular dental cleanings can lead to a buildup of plaque and tartar on teeth, which can cause discoloration as well.
-Regular dental check-ups, professional cleanings, and maintaining good oral hygiene practices are essential for preventing and managing tooth discoloration.
+Poor oral hygiene can cause discoloration as well.
+Inadequate brushing, flossing, and regular dental cleanings can lead to a buildup of plaque and tartar on teeth.
+Regular dental check-ups, professional cleanings, and good oral hygiene practices are essential to prevent and manage tooth discoloration.

 Treating Tooth Discoloration

-At our office, we have many ways we can take care of discolored teeth.
-You’ll have a cosmetic consultation with Dr. Shulman to discuss your budget and assess the discoloration of your teeth.
+We have many ways we can fix discolored teeth at our Philadelphia dental office.
+First, you’ll have a cosmetic dental consultation with Dr. Shulman.
+He will assess the discoloration of your teeth and discuss treatment options with you.
 Depending on your situation, Dr. Shulman will recommend one of the following treatment options.

 Professional Teeth Whitening

-At-home teeth whitening is more convenient but is also more gradual.
-Custom bleaching trays are made from molds of your mouth.
+At-home teeth whitening is more convenient but is also a more gradual process.
+First we take molds of your mouth to create custom bleaching trays.
 You can wear the trays for a few hours each day or while you’re sleeping for convenience.
-In about two weeks, you’ll see the results of your teeth whitening!
+In about two weeks, you’ll see the results of your teeth whitening procedure.

 Porcelain Veneers

 This is where porcelain veneers come into play.
 Veneers are thin shells of dental ceramic that go over the front and sides of your teeth.
 The porcelain in veneers is extremely durable and has the ability to mimic the natural sheen of tooth enamel.
-Dr. Shulman designs veneers to precisely match the color, shape, and size of adjacent teeth, ensuring a seamless and natural-looking smile.
+Dr. Shulman designs veneers to precisely match the color, shape, and size of adjacent teeth.

-When it comes to intrinsic stains, porcelain veneers offer a comprehensive solution.
-The veneer covers the stained tooth surface entirely, effectively masking the underlying discoloration.
+Porcelain veneers offer a comprehensive solution for teeth with intrinsic stains.
+The veneer covers the stained tooth surface entirely, and effectively masks the underlying discoloration.

-Since porcelain is a non-porous material, it’s highly resistant to staining, which means the veneers will maintain their color and shine over a long period of time.
+Since porcelain is a non-porous material, it’s highly resistant to staining.
+This means the veneers will maintain their color and shine for a long time.
 This makes them an excellent choice for individuals with stubborn intrinsic stains that traditional whitening methods cannot address.

 Dental Bonding